 CHARLESTON, W.Va. — Proof of insurance will no longer be required on paper during traffic stops and trips to the state Division of Motor Vehicles.

-On Thursday, a new law allowing for digital proof of vehicle insurance on a wireless communication device will take effect in West Virginia.
+On Thursday, a new law allowing for digital proof of auto insurance on a wireless communication device will take effect in West Virginia.

 “It’s exactly the same looking as a paper certificate.
 It’s the exact same thing.
 All the numbers are there, everything you need to get your license or to show the officer you do have insurance,” said Delegate Steve Westfall (R-Jackson, 12).

 These days, many of the best auto insurance companies offer insurance documents through apps on mobile phones or other devices.

 “They’ve got to go to the magistrate’s office, they’ve got to show proof of insurance.
 It takes time out of their work schedule and it takes time for the local magistrates’ offices to dismiss these tickets,” Westfall said.
 “That will eliminate that problem.”